'Other than Economy/Coach' Accommodations

 It is recommended that the traveler submit a complete package at least 10 weeks prior to the anticipated travel date.
 A complete package includes: Lincensed Medical Practitioner's Statement, Traveler's Request for Premium-Class Travel form and completed Travel Orders.
 It is the traveler's responsibility to ensure that the competent medical authority completes the Licensed Medical Practitioner's statement, answering all questions, and apply his/her medical stamp next to the signature block.
 The traveler must provided travel quotes for coach and business class seating.
-Failure to submit a complete package from the onset, can cause a delay on a decision of approval/disapproval from the Authorizing/Approving Official (AO).
+Failure to submit a complete package from the onset, will cause a delay on a decision of approval/disapproval from the Authorizing/Approving Official (AO).
 The 10 weeks process will begin once the traveler has submitted all the required documentation.
 Additional information is available on the Steps (for requesting and approving a travel upgrade) and Frequently Asked Questions tabs.
 Traveler's are advised to review the policies and procedures before requesting travel accommodations as procedures and/or forms may change.

 The JTR states: